cowitt/ParetoPick-R/README.md

 # 6. Assumptions and Planned Features

 ## 6.1 Current Limitations
-* convert_optain.R requires specific measure names; unmapped measures cannot be processed
+* (OPTAIN - specific) convert_optain.R requires specific measure names; unmapped measures cannot be processed
-* Default settings optimise clustering across catchments without outlier testing
 * AHP inconsistency calculation requires ≥3 sliders set to non-"Equal" values
-* Stratified variables (as sometimes happens through rounding) are not supported
+* Stratified variables (as sometimes happens through rounding) are not supported and there is no error message

-## 6.2 Planned Features
+## 6.2 Planned Features for Version 1.1.0
   * write/load full scenario run from previous uses
+  * option to download maps as .svg
   * optimum number display in AHP
+  * dynamic clustering with other variables, different var_corr_par.csv unlinked from SWAT+ and CoMOLA
+  * (OPTAIN-specific) remove superfluous priority file writing, replace hru.con requirement for lat lon
+  * conversion to full R

+Other
   * dynamic regression line with R2 in scatter plot in red, other R2 in blue
   * optima selection via direct number input
   * add information on objectives on hover through link to glossary